UGC + AI: Turn Customer Photos into Brand Assets, Ethically

 - Dietary cues: don’t make a regular burger look vegan or gluten-free.

-The Marketing AI Institute’s responsible AI framework emphasizes transparency, fairness, and accountability; for food, that boils down to “show what we actually serve” and “be able to explain every edit.”
+The Marketing AI Institute’s responsible AI framework stresses transparency, fairness, and accountability.
+For food, this means two things.
+Show what you actually serve.
+Be able to explain every edit.

 Practical AI fixes inside Yummify